yakir12/SunMoonTables.jl/README.md

 ```

 # Notes
+- The reported azimuth is not the azimuth to the global geographic North but to the local magnetic North.
+The angle between these two directions is called the magnetic declination angle and is reported to the user when running `main`.
+The declination angle does not change much within 1 year and 100 km.
-- The times are in local time (local to the coordinates you specified)
+- The times are in local time (local to the coordinates you specified).
 - During winter in the northern hemisphere (and vice versa), the sun might not reach very high elevations.
 Those null-elevations will therefore be omitted from the resulting table.
 - It is entirely possible for the moon to rise in one day but set the next day, resulting in a seldom moonrise in one of the days.